 Social Psychology: Social Influence including majority and minority influence, obedience to authority and independent behaviour.
-The role of social influence in the process of social change.

 Psychopathology: Abnormal behaviour including defining abnormality, explanations of abnormality (biological and psychological) and therapies.
 The behavioural, cognitive and emotional characteristics of OCD, phobias and depression.